How to Buy a Car in Thailand: A Complete Guide for Expats (2026)

 Finding Cars for Sale

-There are many different options when it comes to buying a car, new or used, in Thailand.
-Traditional dealerships are popular but there is also an ever-growing list of online options.
+There are many different options when it comes to buying a car, whether new or used, in Thailand.
+Traditional dealerships are popular, but there is also a large marketplace of online options.

 You can buy new cars in Thailand mainly from dealers at a showroom or car events.